This Website is dedicated to the total WWII Experience, more specifically with what happened at

 That was not to be, for within a few short years after WWII, nearly all the planes that were cherished by their crews and had been instrumental in winning that War were quickly & efficiently destroyed.

 Saving History for future generations might be an expensive chore,

 is easier than trying to bring it back after it's been destroyed. ~ JCS

-For over 30 years it's been my constant and all-consuming goal, a labor of love if you will, to acquire, identify and preserve any and all available photos, information & artifacts from both the Army Air Field and the thousands of USAAF planes at Kingman.
+For nearly 40 years it's been my constant and all-consuming goal, a labor of love if you will, to acquire, identify and preserve any and all available photos, information & artifacts from both the Army Air Field and the thousands of USAAF planes at Kingman.

 Blessed with a patient & understanding wife and owing to many generous, kindhearted people (some who graciously opened their homes and lives to me and my projects) and without whose friendship, encouragement and help, little of what I'm trying to accomplish would even be possible, the photograph collection and TONS of objects that have been gathered these past 3+ decades are going to be used for 1) publishing one or more books and 2) creating a museum dealing with this captivating subject ...
 All in a very personal attempt to honor and preserve the memories of what happened during WWII, including

 the people who were involved